Shtolz1983/agregatorChannels/README.md

 Make directories for bot's data:

 Grab `.env.dot` file, rename it to `.env`, open and fill the necessary data.
+How to get information about the API is described here: https://telethon.readthedocs.io/en/latest/basic/signing-in.html

 Change `redis.conf` values for your preference.